carpentries-incubator/hermes_metadata_lesson/episodes/xml.md

 - Knowledge of XML format for storing and processing metadata.
 - Familiar with the structure of a simple XML file.
 - Able to write extracted metadata in a simple XML format.
+- Knowledge of a XML schema ans its elements.
 :::

 ## XML